 The eight POM stood in front of the two vehicles.
 The respondent confirmed that six officers were present, five of whom wore green uniforms while one was dressed in civilian clothing (see Image 1).
 All six officers carried guns that were likely a Heckler & Koch MP5 (see Imagine 2).
 The respondent confirmed that one vehicle was a Greek police car and the other an unmarked, black pick-up truck with a large searchlight on top (see Image 3 and Image 4).

-With guns pointed at the group, the officers began beating and kicking two of the four men who had tried to run away.
+With guns pointed at the group, the respondent reports that the officers began beating and kicking two of the four men who had tried to run away.
 One of them — the 17-year-old, was reported violently beaten and kicked by one of the officers.
 The respondent noted that “[the minor] screamed from pain, then the officer kicked him in his shoulder with his boot and started punching him in his face.”
 The abuse lasted for around five minutes.
 The respondent then reportedly pleaded to the officer to give her family asylum, pointing to her children and screaming, “camp, camp!”, but they only screamed back and told her to shut up.

 When addressing the POM, the officers spoke in English.
 Among each other, they reportedly spoke Greek.
 The officers demanded that all phones be handed over.
 Each person was then searched one-by-one.
 A full strip search of the four men followed — even with the respondent and her children in close proximity.
 The entire group was held outside for over an hour.
 “It was so cold…and they were talking and laughing while they [looked] at us.”
 When the search was over, they returned only their clothing.
 The time was around 2:00.